 Try mummifying a fish with its organs and one without.
 Similarly, try mummifying a fish with scales and one without.
 Are there any differences?

 Before refrigeration, one way to preserve food was by salting.
 Can you think of any food today that is made this way?
 How does its texture compare to your fish?

 More Fun for Little Mad Scientists

-Try out 30 more kid-approved science experiments in our Super Cool Science Kit!!
+Try out 30 more kid-approved science experiments in our 30 Science Experiments kit!!